bisontebiscottato/firminia3-react-app/README.md

 ---

-**Note**: This application requires a FirminIA V3 device and Web Bluetooth API support.
+**Note**: This application requires a FirminIA V3 device and a browser with Web Bluetooth API support.
 For best results, use Chrome or Edge on desktop or Android devices.